School of Medicine

 • Serum and tissue markers of disease progression in both non-alcoholic and alcoholic liver disease

 My PhD from the Division of Child Health, Obstetrics and Gynaecology at the University of Nottingham covered maternal gastrointestinal and liver adaptation to pregnancy, and the effect of maternal diet on this adaptation, as well as the effect of maternal diet on GI development in the offspring.
-I also spent 2 years as a Visiting Graduate Student in the Division of Human Nutrition at the University of Alberta, Canada studying the effect of high intakes of fructose during pregnancy.
+I also spent 2 years as a Visiting Graduate Student at the Alberta Diabetes Institute, University of Alberta, Canada.

 I previously worked in the Molecular Gastroenterology group at the University of Sheffield, studying the role of fibre, butyrate and histone deacetylase inhibition in colorectal cancer progression.